ultraleap/HandyBeam/doc/source/024_R1_data_structures.rst

 Introduction
 ~~~~~~~~~~~~

-the :code:`tx_element_array_descriptor_a` data structure is intended to be a compact description of a set of radiators to be placed in the world for purpose of energising the acoustic field.
+the tx_element_array_descriptor_a_ data structure is intended to be a compact description of a set of radiators to be placed in the world for purpose of energising the acoustic field.

+It is used primarily in the :class:`handybeam.tx_array.TxArray`, and for benefit of :class:`handybeam.solver.Solver`

 From python's point of view, the data set is a numpy array of size :code:`tx_count` x 16 and type :code:`numpy.float32`